 - Therapy takes time and issues which have built up over time are unlikely to be resolved straight away.

 - Success depends on building a strong therapeutic relationship with your therapist because insight, growth and transformation more easily take place within a healthy, trusting relationship.
 It is important therefore that you meet with your therapist to decide if you feel could work together.

 Here is a link to an article entitled 10 Ways to Spot a Good Therapist from Psychology Today

 How long will therapy take?

 In a world of ‘quick fix’, speed and instant change it has to be accepted that therapy is something which takes time.
 Unhealthy patterns of thinking, relating and behaving which have been used for years to protect us from painful truths and emotional pain need to be gradually uprooted.
 Time is also needed to bed in new, healthier patterns, to develop a better and deeper emotional balance and to heal from the sometimes painful work of therapy.

 What do therapists know about therapy?

-All therapists have needed some help in the past and as a result have undertaken extensive therapy themselves.
-This means that they have had experience being in the position of a client with a therapist and may be able to understand some of the challenges involved.
+All therapists have undertaken extensive therapy themselves as part of their training.
+This means that they have had first hand experience of being in the client's position and of the challenges you are facing when approaching therapy (maybe for the first time).
 It also gives us faith in the therapeutic process as we have reaped the rewards of therapy.
-I have great confidence in the efficacy of psychotherapy and counselling.
-And I believe there is great potential for the therapeutic relationship to be a catalyst for deep and lasting transformation of who we are and way we live.
-This may well increase our capacity to love and be loved.
+I have great confidence in the efficacy of psychotherapy and counselling and believe there is great potential for the therapeutic relationship to be a catalyst for deep and lasting transformation of who we are and the way we live.

 If you are considering therapy, I would be happy to meet with you to discuss what would be best for you.
 If we cannot match our availability, I am happy to refer you to one of my experienced and trusted colleagues.